TimMikeladze/material-ui-tags/README.md

 const App = () =>
   <div>
     <ChipTags
-      tags={tags}
-    />
-  </div>

-const tags = [
+      tags={[
         {
           id: 'feature',
           title: 'Feature',
           description: 'A new feature',
           checked: true,
         },
         {
           id: 'bug',
           title: 'Bug',
           description: 'This is a bug',
         },
         {
           id: 'question',
           title: 'Question',
           description: 'This is a question',
         },
         {
           id: 'breaking-change',
           title: 'Breaking change',
           description: 'A breaking change',
           checked: true,
         },
-];
+      ]}
+    />
+  </div>
 ```